 HMRC accepts credit cards for tax payment.
-However, they do not accept American Express – only Visa and MasterCard.
-And there is a 1.4% fee for the privilege.
+However, it does not accept American Express – only Visa and Mastercard.
+There is a 1.4% fee for the privilege.

 There is one way around this, although it is very fiddly except for small amounts.

 3V Virtual Visa gift cards, available from Tesco, are no longer accepted by the Revenue.
-However, the ‘premium’ prepaid Visa cards sold in Tesco – see the image below – are still accepted.
+However, the ‘premium’ prepaid Visa cards sold in Tesco are still accepted.
 These cost £53.95 for a £50 card.

 The maths would work like this: